How to Develop a PR Strategy?

 But you have to start with a PR strategy.
 This document will list what you want to achieve and how you will do it.

 So, let’s see what’s ahead of us today!

 What is public relations?

 Public relations is the process of increasing brand awareness while maintaining a positive brand reputation.
-PR also involves managing your brand’s messaging and general communications.
+A strategic PR plan also involves managing your brand’s messaging and general media communication efforts.
 The last point is especially important during times of crisis.

 PR helps you spread positive information about your brand.
 Usually, PR and branding work hand-in-hand.
 PR is responsible for communication, whereas branding takes care of visual representation, for example, logo or marketing materials.

 You can implement PR tactics via various channels.
 No matter the channel, you will have to choose between three types of media: owned, paid, and earned.